NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

        \note At no time will the supply air flow rate exceed the value for Maximum Air Flow Rate.
        \note If this field is blank, then the terminal unit will not be controlled for outdoor air flow.

-  A12; \field Operating Minimum Air Flow Fraction Schedule Name
+  A12; \field Minimum Air Flow Turndown Schedule Name

        \type object-list
        \object-list ScheduleNames
        \note This field adjusts the design minimum flow rate by multiplying it using this scheduled fraction
        \note values.
 This field can be used with any of the three "Zone Minimum Air Flow Input Method"
        \note Schedule values are fractions, 0.0 to 1.0.
-This field is intended for use with
+This field adjusts the minimum turndown airflow
-       \note ASHRAE Standard 170.
+       \note below the design minimum air flow and is intended for use with ASHRAE Standard 170.
        \note If this field is left blank, then the operating minimum air flow fraction value is set to 1.0